bartekkroczek/al-folio/_posts/2020-06-16-Five-faces-of-complex-numbers.md

 ## Conclusion

-Personally, I believe that understanding the relationship between the different forms of complex numbers is crucial to understanding the technical details behind the **Fourier Transform**.
-If you are interested in this topic, check out my post on this topic.
+I believe that understanding the relationship between the different forms of complex numbers is crucial to understanding the technical details behind the **Fourier Transform**.
+If you are interested in this topic, check out my next post.